bcronje/docs/docs/setup/windows.md

 ## Installation

-<small>This guide applies to Windows 7, 8 and 10 and Windows Server 2012, 2016 and 2019 (all editions).
+<small>This guide applies to Windows 7, 8, 10, 11 and Windows Server 2012, 2016 and 2019 (all editions).
 Packages are available for the x64 architecture.</small>

 1. Download and run the latest Windows installer
     <div class="download-container">